All Episodes

 That raises a question.

-Everything that everyone does all day every day is 100% unconstitutional, and at the same time live within that society without harm or trouble.
+Is it possible to hold within your mind the idea of truth being everything that everyone does all day, every day is 100% unconstitutional, and at the same time, live within that society without harm or trouble?

 dan friesen

-I think it's one or the other, and that's why Alex has lived so long, because his beliefs are nonsensical and he doesn't really believe them.
+I think it's one or the other, and that's why Alex has lived so long because his beliefs are nonsensical and he doesn't really believe them.

 jordan holmes